quic/aimet/packaging/docker_install.md

 git clone https://github.com/google/googletest.git -b release-1.8.0 googletest-release-1.8.0
 popd
 ```

 ## Setup the environment
 In order to build and run AIMET code, several dependencies are required (such as python, cmake, tensorflow, pytorch, etc).
-A docker file with all prerequisites and dependencies is available [here](../Jenkins/Dockerfile).
-Either install the dependencies on your machine using [this Dockerfile](../Jenkins/Dockerfile) as a guide, or just build and launch the docker using the instructions [here](#docker-information).
+Docker files with all prerequisites and dependencies are available [here](../Jenkins).
+Either install the dependencies on your machine using [these Dockerfiles](../Jenkins) as a guide, or just build and launch the docker using the instructions [here](#docker-information).

 Set the *common* environment variables as follows:
 ```bash